ShacharGrauman/nodejs-course/PITCHME.md

 ---
 #### @color[#e49436](Modules Patterns)

-- Add it to exports
+- Add it as a property to exports

 ```js
 module.exports.func = function(){